 “SETTING HOSPITALITY PRECEDENTS”

-Situated within the Western Cape’s scenic Franschhoek, Robertson and Cape Town, theLAB LIFESTYLE Guesthouses combine high-tech automation with a much sought-after ecocentric approach to life.
+Situated within the Western Cape’s scenic Franschhoek, Robertson and Cape Town, theLAB guesthouses combine high-tech automation with a much sought-after ecocentric approach to life.

 The experience of staying at one of these properties includes a unique combination of luxurious touches, such as an in-house spa and the on-tap draught beer, wine and other beverages on offer; and clever environmental considerations, such as the friendly-to-nature soap and shampoo they provide and the fact that only glass water bottles, handed to each guest on arrival and recycled thereafter, are in use – no plastic, what so ever.